11/13 Beards RoadFremingtonBarnstapleNorth Devon, EX31 2PGTel: 01271 376655

 Chronic disease clinics are run daily by the Practice Nurse Team.
 These clinics are designed to monitor patients with conditions such as Asthma, Hypertension and Cardiovascular Disease, Diabetes, Coronary Heart Disease, COPD and Chronic Kidney Disease

 Invitations are sent to all women between the ages of 25-49 to have a smear every 3 years and from the age of 50-64 every 5 years.
 All patients are informed of the result of their smears by post.
 Smear tests are carried out by the Practice Nurses.

-The surgery hosts annual Flu Clinics around October.
+The surgery hosts a number of annual Flu Clinics starting around October.